PECOS-packages/PECOS/design/instr-program-architecture.md

 Detectors and logical observables are not generally owned by one call.
-They can span calls, code blocks, rounds, and gate boundaries. `ResolvedInstrProgram` therefore runs a program-level QEC composition pass over the selected plans.
+They can span calls, code blocks, rounds, and gate boundaries. `ResolvedInstrProgram` therefore runs a program-level QEC composition pass over the selected implementation bodies.

 The pass owns: